JasonBock/Rocks/docs/notes/Creating a Custom Expectations Object to Simplify Generated Code.md

 What I like about this:
 * It makes the gen'd API arguably cleaner and more concise.
 * It requires less code to be generated.
 I don't need to make all the static classes for the extension methods.
+* It (may) allow us to revisit [issue 213](https://github.com/JasonBock/Rocks/issues/213), because the expectations are on the type itself, and now protected nested types can be "seen".

 Note that the above implementation includes resolving this [issue](https://github.com/JasonBock/Rocks/issues/224).

 I'm not sure how a setter would fall through with this...need to spec that out.
+May need some modifications to `PropertyAdornments` where we have various combinations of `get` and `set/init` that can be returned from the property and then you can specify a `Returns()` and or a validation of the setter value.
+Similar concerns with indexers as well.

 I may need to implement the `Expectations<>` methods like `Add()` through an explicit interface implementation.
 This would eliminate any collisions with mock targets that would have a method called `Add()`.
 All of the calls would be invoked like this: